-- Structural injuries, like torn ligaments and broken bones, can be seen on an x-ray or on scans like an MRI.
+Concussions were previously referred to as a "ding" or a "bell-ringer" but this undermines the seriousness of problem.
+Any suspected concussion must be taken very seriously.
+An athlete does not need to lose consciousness (be "knocked-out") to suffer a concussion.
+In fact, less than 5% of concussed athletes suffer a loss of consciousness.
+Concu ssion Facts Structural injuries, like torn ligaments and broken bones, can be seen on an x-ray or on scans like an MRI.
 On the other hand, a concussion is a disruption of how the brain works, or its function, and not in its structure.
 That is why CAT scans and MRIs are typically normal.
-The injury affects the way the brain works, not how it looks. - □ It is estimated that over 300,000 high school athletes across the United States suffer a concussion each year.
-(Data from the NFHS Injury Surveillance System, "High School RIOTM") - □ Concussions can happen in any sport.
+The injury affects the way the brain works, not how it looks.
+It is estimated that over 300,000 high school athletes across the United States suffer a concussion each year.
+(Data from the NFHS Injury Surveillance System, "High School RIO TM ") Concussions can happen in any sport.
 While they are more common in sports that involve collisions, athletes in all sports are at risk for a concussion.
 When researchers looked at 14 different high school sports, they found that over two-thirds of concussions result from contact with another athlete and the second leading cause of concussion, is player-to-surface contact.
-This includes falling and hitting the ground. - An athlete may report many physical, behavioral, and cognitive symptoms.
+This includes falling and hitting the ground.
+An athlete may report many physical, behavioral, and cognitive symptoms.
 Physical symptoms include headaches, nausea, vomiting, dizziness, and sleep changes.
 Some behavioral changes include irritability, anxiety, and depression.
-Cognitive symptoms are changes in the way we think and include feeling sluggish, hazy, or foggy, difficulty concentrating or memory problems, and confusion. - Many symptoms appear immediately after the injury, while others may develop over the next several days.
-The symptoms can interfere with normal daily life in addition to difficulty with school, work, and social life. - □ Concussion symptoms may last from a few days to several months.
-It is important to remember that each student athlete responds and recovers differently. - Athletes should not return to sports or activities that will put them at risk for another head injury until the concussion has completely resolved.
+Cognitive symptoms are changes in the way we think and include feeling sluggish, hazy, or foggy, difficulty concentrating or memory problems, and confusion.
+Many symptoms appear immediately after the injury, while others may develop over the next several days.
+The symptoms can interfere with normal daily life in addition to difficulty with school, work, and social life.
+Concussion symptoms may last from a few days to several months.
+It is important to remember that each student athlete responds and recovers differently.
+Athletes should not return to sports or activities that will put them at risk for another head injury until and bleeding in the brain.
+This condition can lead to death or permanent disability.

+the concussion has completely resolved.
 To do so puts them at risk for worsening and prolonged symptoms and a more severe injury.
-While rare, a repeat concussion can also result in severe swelling and bleeding in the brain.
-This condition can lead to death or permanent disability.
+While rare, a repeat concussion can also result in severe swelling